Liesje

 To my students and clients: you shape and inform my work.
 Your trust, curiosity, and commitment to your health and well-being are profound to witness.

 My deep thanks to my teachers and mentors for their generosity, wisdom, and guidance.
-And to my friends, family, and the friends who have become family—you have breathed life into me in countless ways.
-I am so filled with thanks.
+And to my friends, family, and the friends who grow and become family—you breathe life into me daily.
+I am so filled with appreciation.